apache/nuttx/tools/zds/README.txt

   the build files but it also improves performance and, more importantly,i provides a common solution for the Windows native build case.

-  This tool should work with all ZDS-II based platforms including z8, zNeo, and ez80.
+These tools should work with all ZDS-II based platforms including z8, zNeo, and ez80.